wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/build-user-experience-portals/includes/2-multi-lingual.md

 * You would need to be disciplined in identifying and localizing every string and phrase that could appear to the site visitor.
 If you are working with the developers and JavaScript is used, that means translation of error messages, status bar messages, alert boxes, dialog boxes, etc. Make extensive use of Content Snippets as they allow translation of pieces of information like error message without changing the rest of the site.
 * If you use images for buttons that contain text, those too would need to be localized.
 You might create an image map or directory file that lets you find images for the appropriate culture by some key.
 * Any communications with the portal users need to take into account their preferred language (that they can set on their user profile).
-* If your Common Data Service is customized, ensure that all custom entities, fields, option sets, messages, and descriptions are translated.
+* If your Common Data Service is customized, ensure that all custom entities, fields, optionsets, messages, and descriptions are translated.
 * If your deployment uses 3rd-party solutions, work with the vendors to ensure that their solutions are localized into required languages.
 * For deployments that use Knowledge Articles, ensure that the relevant articles are translated or, at least, create placeholders directing visitors to the base language versions where they can use browser-based translation tools such as [Bing Translate](https://www.bing.com/translator/?azure-portal=true).